Shopify/toxiproxy/CREATING_TOXICS.md

 The input and output channels in a `ToxicStub` send and receive `StreamChunk` structs, which are similar to network packets.
 A `StreamChunk` contains a `byte[]` of stream data, and a timestamp of when Toxiproxy received the data from the client or server.
+This is used instead of just a plain `byte[]` so that toxics like latency can find out how long a chunk of data has been waiting in the proxy.

 Toxics are registered in an `init()` function so that they can be used by the server:
 ```go